-Then, in early 2020, during construction of a major project in Austin, Texas, a pipe fitter opened FactorLab's SmartTaglt application and captured a selfie video of him and his partner discussing their daily pre-task plan.
-A day later, their Safety Leader called excitedly to share what had happened.
-As we discussed the video and the informal conversation it captured, we had one of those rare career epiphany moments that connect 18 years of activities related to worker safety and risk mitigation.
-Ironically, it occurred on the 18th floor of a construction site.
+In early 2020, during construction of a major project in Austin, Texas, a pipe fitter opened FactorLab's SmartTaglt application and captured a selfie video of him and his partner discussing their daily pre-task plan.
+A day later, their safety leader called excitedly to share what had happened.
+As we discussed the video and the informal conversation it captured, we had one of those rare career epiphany moments that connect 18 years of activities related to worker safety and risk mitigation (which, ironically, occurred on the 18th floor of a construction site).

 This brief video made us reevaluate the premise that a company operates as a top-down system.
 How can a CEO lead effectively with such limited access to what occurs where the work is performed?
 Today, there are no good mechanisms for leaders to obtain honest, unfiltered feedback or visibility into conflicting work priorities.
-This reality creates a disconnect between them and their workers and their supervisors which impacts productivity and increases the risk of SIFs.
+This reality creates a disconnect between them and their workers and their supervisors, which impacts productivity and increases the risk of SIFs.

-FactorLab Today
+About FactorLab

-FactorLab, through its SmartTagIt system, works with leading construction and industrial companies to experience and validate the innovative technology we are integrating into pre-planning and other activities.
-We collaborated with the University at Buffalo, The State University of New York, to mathematically and contextually organize jobsite conversations.
-Our system uses machine learning and multi-person interaction analysis of individual conversations to identify how a collection of conversations can be used to objectively examine the state of an organization's culture and safety system health.
+Through our SmartTagIt suite of digital tools, FactorLab works with leading construction and industrial companies to capture and mathematically and contextually organize jobsite conversations using models developed together with the University at Buffalo, The State University of New York.
+We then use machine learning and multi-person interaction analysis of these individual conversations to objectively survey the state of an organization's culture and safety system health.